Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 "Refactor <@>src/com<tab>ponents/CartItem.vue<enter> to use the new price formatting composable"

-URLs for Documentation
+URLs for documentation

 Claude accesses URLs in real time for updated documentation and examples: